nightblade9/SonicBoom/README.md

 The technical goals of Sonic Boom are:

-- Maintain as minimal a version of NAudio as we can
+- Maintain as minimal a version of NAudio as we can get away with
-- Keep up to date with NAudio, including new versions and PRs/fixes
+- Keep up to date with NAudio, including new versions and PRs and fixes
 - Try to keep the included NAudio as close to the upstream version as we can
-- Make changes to the SonicBoom layer as much as possible
+- Make changes to the `SonicBoom` layer as much as possible
+- Modernize, e.g. better automated testing

- e.g. if we want to implement looped playback, we'll implement it in `SonicBoom`, not `NAudio`.
+For example, if we want to implement looped playback, we'll implement it in `AudioPlayer`, not `NAudio`.

 ## FAQ